 - the basis or subject of proceedings initiated by the owner or with its consent.

-The request will need to be submitted to the UK IPO along with details of any person with an interest in the corresponding EUTM since notice must also be given to interested third parties in order for the opt out to have effect.
-If the UK IPO determines that the opt out request has been inappropriately exercised, it make take steps to reinstate the CM(EU).
+Requests for opt out can now be submitted to the UK IPO, which must include details of any person with an interest in the corresponding EUTM, since notice must also be given to interested third parties in order for the opt out to have effect.
+If the UK IPO determines that the opt out request has been inappropriately exercised, it may take steps to reinstate the CM(EU).

 What if my question is not answered here?